priest110/university/4th year/Sistemas Distribuídos/TF/Projeto/README.md

 The main objective of this work was to develop a fault-tolerant Spread group communication protocol for a banking system.

-To learn more about this system, I advise you to check the assignment report (*relatorio.pdf*).
+To learn more about this system, I advise you to check the assignment [report](relatorio.pdf).